Advertiser Disclosure

 The view from Bwindi Lodge by Volcanoes Safari in Uganda.

-You can go gorilla trekking in the forests of Uganda and Rwanda.
+You can go gorilla-trekking in the forests of Uganda and Rwanda.
 Image Credit: Volcanoes Safaris

 Lodges often have dozens of rooms and can accommodate many more travelers than other accommodation options.
-Thanks to their solid builds, lodges are a great option for those who don’t want to sleep outdoors or worry about wild animals at night.
+Thanks to their solid builds, lodges are great for those who don’t want to sleep outdoors or worry about wild animals at night.

 Lodges are fully staffed and sometimes include a spa, fitness center, and pool.